 This is a 1977 Schwinn Sportabout Ladies' model as shown on eBay in .
 I bought it in March and brought it home from Ashland, Oregon on .
 According to the guy who sold it, this vintage ten-speed was in a barn in Applegate Valley (Southern Oregon) for many years, then in a garage in Ashland the past five years.

-Since this is a Ladies' model of The Minstrel Cycle, I named it “Lady M” (not to be confused with Laidium which is a chemical element used to assure success on dates).
-The head badge number indicates this bicycle was assembled .
+Since this is a Ladies' model of The Minstrel Cycle, I named it “Lady M.” The head badge number indicates this bicycle was assembled .
 Everything on it looks like original equipment.

 The bicycle was corroded more than I had hoped.
 I spent a lot of time cleaning it and removing rust as shown in these before and after photographs of the handlebar stem.